Universality in driven open quantum matter: Description of driven open systems: from Lindblad to Keldysh

 Other concrete models of bosonic and fermionic driven open quantum many-body systems are introduced in Secs.~\ref{Sec:DP}--\ref{sec:fermions} below.
 Condensation of the field $\hat{\psi}(\mathbf{x})$ is indicated by a finite value of the condensate amplitude $\psi(t, \mathbf{x}) = \langle \hat{\psi}(t, \mathbf{x}) \rangle$ in the steady state.
 Here, the time-dependent expectation value is defined as $\langle \hat{\psi}(t, \mathbf{x}) \rangle = \tr \! \left( \hat{\psi}(\mathbf{x}) \hat{\rho}(t) \right)$, where $\hat{\rho}(t) = \e^{\mathcal{L} \left( t - t_0 \right)} \hat{\rho}(t_0)$ is the formal solution of the master equation.
 To understand the mechanism that underlies the driven open condensation transition, we consider a mean-field description, which we derive in two steps: First, we obtain the equation of motion of the condensate amplitude by taking the temporal derivative of the relation $\psi(t, \mathbf{x}) = \tr \! \left( \hat{\psi}(\mathbf{x}) \hat{\rho}(t) \right)$; and second, we implement a mean-field approximation by replacing field operators by the classical condensate field $\psi(t, \mathbf{x})$ according to $\hat{\psi}(t, \mathbf{x}) \to \psi(t, \mathbf{x})$ and $\hat{\psi}^{\dagger}(t, \mathbf{x}) \to \psi^{*}(t, \mathbf{x})$.
 This leads to

-which, for a closed system with $\gamma_p = \gamma_l = u_d = 0$, reduces to the Gross-Pitaevskii equation~\cite{Pitaevskii2003}.
+which, for a closed system with $\gamma_p = \gamma_l = u_d = 0$, reduces to the Gross-Pitaevskii equation \cite{Pitaevskii2003}.
 Instead, for a driven open system with $\gamma_p > \gamma_l$, the above equation is solved by $\psi(t, \mathbf{x}) = \psi_0 \e^{- \imag \mu t}$ with $\abs{\psi_0}^2 = (\gamma_p - \gamma_l)/(4 u_d)$ and $\mu = 2 u_c \abs{\psi_0}^2$.
 Physically, this solution describes the formation of an oscillating condensate when net single-particle gain for $\gamma_p - \gamma_l > 0$ is balanced by two-body loss with density-dependent loss rate $4 u_d \abs{\psi_0}^2$.

-Both in closed and open systems, a theoretical description of universal emergent phenomena such as critical behavior at the driven open condensation transition can be given in terms of collective variables and by employing renormalization group (RG) techniques.
-The formal framework for introducing these concepts is provided by quantum field theory---more specifically, for systems driven out of thermal equilibrium, by Keldysh field theory~\cite{Schwinger1960, Schwinger1961, Mahanthappa1962, Bakshi1963, Bakshi1963a, Keldysh1965, Kamenev2023, Altland2010a, Sieberer2016a, Thompson2023}.
-In the following, we describe how to perform the transition from a description of the dynamics in terms of quantum master equation~\eqref{eq:meq} to an equivalent formulation using Keldysh field theory.
+As anticipated in Sec.~\ref{sec:introduction}, a theoretical description of universal emergent phenomena in driven open quantum many-body systems such as critical behavior at the driven open condensation transition is facilitated by reformulating the quantum master equation~\eqref{eq:meq} in terms of an equivalent Keldysh field theory.
+We next describe how this is achieved.